Viber/creators-hub/docs/bots-api/errors.md

 This error occurs when the client attempts to send a message to a Viber user who is not<br/>
 subscribed to the bot.
 The receiver must be subscribed to the bot in order to receive<br/>
 messages from it.
 The client should check the receiver's subscription status and ensure<br/>
 that they are subscribed to the bot.
-If the problem persists, the<br/>
+If the problem persists, the client should contact<br/>
-client should contact the support team for assistance.
+the support team for assistance.

 ## Public Accout Blocked